HackYourFuture/JavaScript2/Week2/README.md

 This example illustrates the concept of **asynchronicity**: there are multiple processes happening simultaneously, without any single thing being dependent upon another.
 Your friend is not waiting by the phone until you have the answer.
 Or in technical terms: until the callback (which is you) has the return value (the answer to your friend's request to hang out).

-This is the utility of `callbacks`: they allow us to introduce asynchronicity into the control flow of an application.
+This is the utility of `callbacks`: they allow us to be able to do multiple things simultaneously.
+Or in more technical terms, introduce asynchronicity into the control flow of an application.

 Study the following resources to learn more about the importance of callbacks: